 Your return to school or work will be discussed after your first post-operative appointment but is ordinarily outlined before surgery.
 We will be happy to provide any documentation or forms required by your school or work.
-Please contact my administrative assistant Andrea Mower who can be reached at amower@paleyinstitute.org or (561) 844-5255 ext.
-245 for assistance.
+Please contact our medical assistants Keisha Bourne who can be reached at kbourne@paleyinstitute.org or (561) 844-5255 ext.
+240 and Dalia Hanna who can be reached at dhanna@paleyinstitute.org or (561) 844-5255 ext.
+243.